sy77777en/video_annotation_folk/labels_markdown/cam_setup/focus/start_with/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video starts with a focus on the middle ground, using a shallow depth of field to blur both the foreground and background.
+- The video starts with the camera focusing on the middleground, using a shallow depth of field to blur both the foreground and background.

 </details>